Deltares/hydromt/docs/user_guide/intro.rst

 From the user side, HydroMT is organised in the following way:

 | **Command Line Interface (CLI)**
 | The CLI is a high-level interface to HydroMT.
-It is used to run HydroMT methods such as build, update or clip for
+It is used to run HydroMT methods such as **build**, **update** or **clip** for
-  a specific model supported by the package, such as Wflow, Delwaq, SFINCS etc.
+  all model plugins, such as Wflow, Delwaq, SFINCS etc.

 | **Configuration**
-| When using the CLI, specific options such as which data sources to use, which components to include etc.
+| The complete building or updating process of a model can be configured in a single configuration *.ini* file.
-  are provided in a *.ini* file.
-These options, organised in sections, vary for the different models and are documented in the model components.
+  This file describes the full pipeline of model setup components and their arguments.
+The components vary for the different model plugins and are documented for each at their respective documentation websites.

 | **Data Catalogue**
 | HydroMT can make use of various types of data sources such as vector data, GDAL rasters or NetCDF files.
-  The path and attributes of each of these dataset are listed in a *.yml* file.
-HydroMT already contains a list of default global datasets that can be used as is.
-Local or other datasets can also be included by extending or using another local yaml file.
+  The path and attributes of each of these dataset are listed in a data catalogue *.yml* file.
+HydroMT provides several pre-defined data catalogues with mostly global datasets that can be used as is, but note that not all data is openly accessible.
+Local or other datasets can also be included by extending or using a user defined yaml file.

 | **Python Interface**
 | Most common functionalities can be called through the CLI.
 From the Python interface, however, much more
-  functionalities are available.
+  lower level functionalities are available.

 This user guide concentrates on the core functions of HydroMT.
 For more specific information each :ref:`plugin <plugins>` contains an additional user guide.